 To keep clutter hidden, choose a style with few open shelves or all doors.
 You can have an electric eye added quite inexpensively.
 This will let you use your remote control with the cabinet doors closed.

 A media console or tv bench with just one shelf for your cable box or DVD player also keeps things neat and tidy.

 Traditional and formal don’t mean dark wood, either.
-A carved and light stained piece can be a beautiful focal point.
+A carved and light-stained piece can be a beautiful focal point.

-If you do need your remote control to access your equipment, look for a tv benches with glass doors.
+If you do need your remote control to access your equipment, look for a tv stand with glass doors.